tertolhumper/bogart-linux/README.md

 ## ⚠️ NVIDIA GPU Warning

 If you have an **NVIDIA GPU** (GTX/RTX series), Hyprland may **crash or show a black screen** on the first login attempt due to the open-source nouveau driver conflict.
+Some NVIDIA GPU hardware may not work.
 **Workaround:**
 1. When greetd login screen appears, press `Alt + F2 or Alt + F3` to switch to **TTY2 or TTY3**
 2. Login as `tertol`